 By keeping pre-existing debts separate, you protect the nondebtor’s credit, says Gianola.
 And that can be a smart strategy if you both decide to use that good credit later for a home or car, she says.

-One all-too-common error for young couples: putting each other's names on their student loan debts, she says.
+One all-too-common error for young couples is putting each other’s names on their student loan debts, she says.
 Big mistake.